Financial Aid Satisfactory Academic Progress (SAP)

 Transfer Students

 To calculate satisfactory academic progress, transfer students who apply for financial aid must request official transcripts from all other colleges attended.
 Official transcripts must be submitted directly to one of the campus Student Records Office.
-Credits officially accepted in transfer are counted in the 67% Rule and in determining the maximum number of allowable credit hours for financial aid eligibility.
+Credits officially accepted in transfer are counted in the 150% Rule in determining the maximum number of allowable credit hours for financial aid eligibility.
 The college has the option, on an individual student basis, to place transfer students on either Financial Aid Warning or Suspension status immediately upon evaluation for financial aid if academic history at previous colleges indicates a pattern of unsuccessful academic work.

 Changing Programs or Completing a Second Program